Yakob72119/simple_shell/README.md

 # 0x16.
 C - Simple Shell
  Project done by teams of 2 people (Team Members: Kassahun.S, Yakob.B)

-# General
-Who designed and implemented the original Unix operating system Who wrote the first version of the UNIX shell
-Who invented the B programming language (the direct predecessor to the C programming language) What is the difference between a function and a system call How to create processes
-How does a shell work
-What is a pid and a ppid
-How to manipulate the environment of the current process What are the three prototypes of main
-How does the shell use the PATH to find the programs How to execute another program with the execve system call How to suspend the execution of a process until one of its children terminates What is EOF / “end-of-file”?

 # List of allowed functions and system calls
 access (man 2 access)
 chdir (man 2 chdir)